A low order divergence-free H(div)-conforming finite element method for Stokes flows: Model, notation and method

-\begin{remark}[Motivations of the stabilizations] The two stabilizations proposed here can also be regarded as two penalty-type stabilizations.
+\begin{remark}[The motivation of $a^{R}$] The three forms of $a^{R}$ proposed here can also be regarded as some penalty-type stabilizations.
 From \cref{basiclemma} we can further obtain $RT0\cap V=\{\boldsymbol{0}\}$.
 In other words, there is no conforming element in $RT0$.
 Thus, we penalize the nonconformity in another way.
-That is, we penalize the whole $RT0$ component, and enforce $\boldsymbol{u}_{h}^{R}=\boldsymbol{0}$ when $h\rightarrow0$. \end{remark}
+That is, we penalize the whole $RT0$ component, and enforce $\boldsymbol{u}_{h}^{R}=\boldsymbol{0}$ when $h\rightarrow0$. \end{remark} The formulation \cref{formula2} can be {rewritten} to the following equivalent three-field form:

+\begin{remark} \Cref{formula3field1} is a ${\bm P_{1}^{c}}$ discretization of the momentum equation \cref{Stokes1}, while \cref{formula3field2} is very similar to a low order discretization of the Darcy equation with the permeability $\kappa=(\nu\alpha_{T}h_{T}^{-2})^{-1}$ on the element $T$, when $a^{0}$ is used.
+Thus, our method is very similar to a ${\bm P_{1}^{c}}-RT0-P0$ discretization of a three-field (displacement - (Darcy) velocity - pressure) poroelastic-type system \cite{phillips2007}. \end{remark}

 Since $\nabla\cdot RT0=W_{h}$ (see \cite[Proposition 2.3.3]{boffi_mixed_2013}) and $\nabla\cdot V_{h}^{1}\subset W_{h}$, we have $\nabla\cdot V_{h}=W_{h}$.
-Thus, from \Cref{formula22} we know
+Thus, from \cref{formula22} we know

 \begin{theorem}[Mass Conservation] The finite element solution $\boldsymbol{u}_{h}$ of \cref{formula2} features a full satisfaction of the continuity equation, which means